perssonification/juniorTask/README.md

 -github deskstop (optional)

 step 2:Clone the Repository
--Open up juniorTask and close repository
+-Open up juniorTask and clon repository
--or close in git hub deskstop
+-or clone in git hub deskstop

 (alternative)
 you can use git bash or powershell and run the following coomand promt